opendatalabcz/traffic-surveys-automation/README.md

 one of the required versions of Python and poetry installed.
 Then, follow the steps below.

 1. Run `poetry install` inside the `backend/` folder.
+2. Download the deep learning models and place them into the `models/` folder.
-2. Export the necessary envornment variables and create the required folders to store data.
+3. Export the necessary envornment variables and create the required folders to store data.
 It is the set of 6 variables defined in the `docker-compose.yaml`, `tsa-backend`.
-3. Optionally, `neptune.ai` project name and api key can be set up to monitor the experiments via Neptune.
+4. Optionally, `neptune.ai` project name and api key can be set up to monitor the experiments via Neptune.
 See `tsa.config.base` how to set these.
-4. Download the deep learning models and place them into the `models/` folder.
+5. Activate the virtual environment `poetry shell`.
+6. Apply migrations through `alembic upgrade head`, if necessary.
-5. Run a CLI utility command located in `cli/` package.
+7. Run a CLI utility command located in `cli/` package.
 Refer to the documentation of those commands by running `python cli/*.py --help`.
+8. Start the **uvicorn** server `uvicorn --port 8000 tsa.app.app:fast_app`
-6. There is a set of `poe-the-poet` commands predefined for quick execution:
+9. There is a set of `poe-the-poet` commands predefined for quick execution:
    - `poe black` to format the code,
    - `poe sort` to sort imports,
    - `poe test` to run those few tests,
    - `poe run` to **start the backend application** on port `8000`,
    - `poe worker` to start the celery worker that processes the analyses queue.

 To run the application's frontend: